Suggestions

 Read more about vengeance as a motif.

-This rivalry between the gods looms over the narrative of the Aeneid so heavily that at times the story seems to be less about the deeds of the mortal characters than about the bickering of the gods, who continually disrupt and manipulate events on Earth.
-One of the Aeneid’s main themes, though, is that for both gods and mortals, fate always wins in the end.
+This rivalry between the gods looms over the narrative of The Aeneid so heavily that at times the story seems to be less about the deeds of the mortal characters than about the bickering of the gods, who continually disrupt and manipulate events on Earth.
+One of the main themes of The Aeneid, though, is that for both gods and mortals, fate always wins in the end.
 Aeneas is destined to settle in Italy, and not even the unbridled wrath of Juno, queen of the gods, can prevent this outcome.
 Jupiter, whose inexorable will is closely identified with fate because he is the highest of the gods, sees to it that his overall plan comes to pass.
 When Juno has Aeolus torment Aeneas, it is necessary for Jupiter to take sides, so he assists Venus.
-In fact, Jupiter’s occasional intervention on Venus’s behalf, to Juno’s great frustration, sets the general pattern for the Aeneid.
+In fact, Jupiter’s occasional intervention on Venus’s behalf, to Juno’s great frustration, sets the general pattern for The Aeneid.

 Read more about the primacy of fate as a theme.